 General endotracheal anesthesia is preferred.

 The patient is placed in a moderate Trendelenburg position.
 For total proctocolectomy during the perineal portion of the operation, the patient may be repositioned in the lithotomy position with the thighs widely extended.
-Alternatively, the legs may be placed in the modified lithotomy position using the Allen stirrups for support of ...
+Alternatively, the legs may be placed in the modified lithotomy position using the Allen stirrups for support of the feet and knees. ...